Aumit373/module6-assign6/readme.md

 -> deployyment,service .....

 -> service (mongo :clusterIP) mongo-express : loadbalancer backend : loadbalancer UI : loadbalancer nginx-Ingress : etc/host -> local url

+namespace.yaml - defines the name of the kluster kind-cluster.yaml - containd the api version and the host and container ports

+mongo-confimap - mongo configuration secrets.yaml - contain the db passwords in base 64 encrypted user name and passwords which can be used in other files

+mongo-service - service info with port numbers mongo-deployments - contains the pod name, dockerimage path, number of replicated to be deployed and the call for mongodb username and password.

+mongo-express-service - service info with port numbers mongo-express-deployments - contains the pod name, dockerimage path, number of replicated to be deployed and the call for mongodb username and password.

+ostad-backend-service - service info with port numbers ostad-backend-deployments - contains the pod name, dockerimage path, number of replicated to be deployed and the call for mongodb username and password.

+ostad-backend-service - service info with port numbers ostad-backend-deployments - contains the pod name, dockerimage path, number of replicated to be deployed and the call for mongodb username and password.